marcobergman/ais_simulation/README.md

 # ais_simulation
-Simulates moving AIS targets by creating NMEA AIVD messages and sending them off by TCP
+Simulates moving AIS targets by creating NMEA AIVD messages and sending them off by TCP; tested both on raspberry linux and windows.

 prerequisites:
 - python 2 or 3 installed with wxpython (install with pip install -U wxPython)
 - some nmea listener listening on localhost tcp/20220

 to install: